osabased/horizon/stack.md

 Horizon’s moat is not infrastructure.

-Horizon’s moat is knowing what context matters, whether it helped, and how to make the next agent run better.
+Horizon’s moat is knowing what context matters, whether it helped, and how to make the next OpenCode run better.